what is pacing in a story?

 The key to finding the right pace for a story is to strike a balance between too much and too little information.
 The goal is to keep the reader moving forward without becoming overwhelmed or lost.

-With practice, narrative pacing can be mastered, and readers will be happy to follow along.
+With practice, narrative pacing can be mastered, and your readers will love your stories!

 Why is Story Pacing Important?